dgraeber/seed-farmer/docs_v2/docs/getting-started/bootstrapping.md

 - `--policy-arn` (`-pa`): ARN of existing policy to attach to the target role (can be used multiple times)

 ### Example
+For this guide, we will let the project name be `myproject`.

 ```bash
 seedfarmer bootstrap toolchain \